 Because gold and silver prices change by the minute, all orders must be placed by telephone so that prices can be locked in at the prevailing market.
-For buy orders, payment must be remitted the same day the order is placed.
-For sell orders, the gold or silver must be shipped the same day.
-During periods of high volatility and for large orders, we may require that funds be on deposit with CMIGS before prices can be locked in.
+For buy orders, payment must be remitted the same day that the order is placed.
+For sell orders, the items sold must be shipped the same day.
+Prices cannot be altered due to market changes after prices have been locked.

-During periods of high volatility, we may require that funds be on deposit with CMIGS before prices can be locked in.
+During periods of high volatility, and for large orders, we may require that funds be on deposit with CMI before prices can be locked in.

 Methods of Payment

 CMI accepts payment by check, either personal, company or cashier’s check.
 For check payments less than $25,000, it will be 5 business days before product is released for shipment.
 For checks greater than $25,000, it will be 10 business days before product is released for shipment.

 Persons familiar with cashier’s checks may ask why we wait up to 10 business days when the money is pulled from their accounts at the time the cashier’s checks are purchased.
 Not all banks will verify that checks have cleared, and to do so one must call the issuing bank, which is a timely process; therefore, CMI allows ample time to make certain that checks have cleared.
 Further, there is the concern of fraudulent checks, which the precious metals industry is all too familiar with.

 Payment by Bank Wire Transfer

 Payment by bank wire transfer means that your order can be shipped generally within 24 to 48 hours.
 However, payment by wire transfer means allowance must be made to send the wire before the wire cut-off time, which is 5:30 pm ET, 4:30 CT, 3:30 MT and 2:30 PT at most banks.
 Many banks will not initiate wires with less than thirty minutes before the wire cut-off time.